Soham-coder/resume-master/README.md

-# resume
+# Resume

 ### Love Terminals?
-Check out the previous design of my website inspired by Terminals
+Check out the previous design of my simple portfolio website inspired by Terminals

 Terminal-resume , using only Angularjs, Html and Css.